WGLab/Workshop_Annotation/README.md

 perl table_annovar.pl example/ex2.vcf humandb/ -buildver hg19 -out myanno -remove -protocol refGeneWithVer,cytoBand,gnomad211_exome -operation g,r,f -nastring . -vcfinput -polish
 ```

-After that, you will find the result files whose filenames starts with `myanno`.
+After that, you will find the result files `myanno.hg19_multianno.txt` and `myanno.hg19_multianno.vcf`.

+In the command above, we specified three protocols, including RefGene annotation (a gene-based annotation), cytogenetic band annotation (a region-based annotation), and allele frequency in gnoMAD version 2.1.1 (a filter-based annotation).
+These three types of annotation are indicated as `g`, `r` and `f` in the -operation argument, respectively.
+We also specify that dots ('.') be used to indicate lack of information, so variants that are not observed in the database will have '.' as the annotation.
+The `-vcfinput` argument specifies that the input file is in VCF format.

-If you have Excel installed, you can open this hg19_multianno.txt file by Excel and examine the various fields.
+If you have Excel installed, you can open the `hg19_multianno.txt` file by Excel and examine the various tab-delimited fields.

 ### 2. Run ANNOVAR on an exome